 Fortunately, over the past year, developments such as the retirement of IE6, almost universal support for the @font-face CSS rule, and wide-scale adoption of various web font service bureaus have facilitated the flourishing of an unprecedented burst of creative energy in web typography.
 After almost two decades of typographical slumber, designers are finally embracing the full range of font choices on offer.
 Predictably, the future holds great promise for budding typographers.

-While the eventual growth of web typography is difficult to prognosticate, certain trends have emerged over the past one year:
+While the eventual growth of web typography is difficult to prognosticate, certain web typography trends have emerged over the past year:

 1. Large Fonts